A Model Fusion Distributed Kalman Filter For Non-Gaussian Observation Noise: Proposed Model Fusion Distributed Kalman Filter

 \section{Proposed Model Fusion Distributed Kalman Filter}

-In this part, a model fusion DKF is designed.
-We first approximate the observation noise of each node as a GMM, and the specific parameters of the model are obtained by the EM algorithm described in Section \ref{EM}.
-Then, the DKF observation model of node $n$ can be approximated as a fusion of multiple sub-models.
-With the help of the IMM, a MFDKF is obtained by fusing sub-estimations given by sub-models.
-Besides, we modify the algorithm to address the anomalies in the application of the IMM method.
-Finally, the computational complexity of MFDKF is discussed.
+In this section, we initially approximate the ${{\boldsymbol{v}}_{n,k}}$ of each node using a GMM as described in Section \ref{EM}.
+The measurement model of node $n$ in the DKF can be approximated as a fusion of multiple sub-models as illustrated in Fig. \ref{mao1}.
+It is important to note that the Gaussian components do not always have zero mean, which may cause the LKF to fail as a least mean square estimator.
+Inspired by the literature \cite{9655313}, which equates colored noise to Gaussian white noise through matrix augmentation, we propose to set the mean of the noise to a known systematic deviation.
+This allows us to focus on the remaining error after subtracting the mean, ensuring the error meets the zero mean condition.
+Finally, an MFDKF is obtained by fusing sub-estimations provided by the sub-models.
+To address anomalies in the application of the fusion method, an algorithm modification is implemented.